 When you do scientific research, you are entering into a conversation between scholars and building upon the work of others.
 It is important to cite the existing works of others whenever you use a source for inspiration, background information, comparison, quoting/paraphrasing, data, procedures, and anything else.

 Careful citing continues the scientific conversation in the following ways:

-There are a number of citation managers (also called reference managers) available for UF students, faculty, and staff to use.
-These programs are designed for students and researchers and have the following capabilities:
+There are a number of citation managers (also called reference managers) available to use.
+These programs are designed for students and researchers and they have the following capabilities:

 If you are working in a laboratory, you may need to use the citation manager that your research advisor prefers.
 Check with them about what the research norms are for your specific team.